-I found Hire My Mom by mistake, a fellow mom posted on the message board I frequent asking if anyone had heard of it and if it was legitimate.
+I found Hire My Mom by mistake; a fellow mom posted on the message board I frequent asking if anyone had heard of it and if it was legitimate.
 I did a little bit of research on my own and found out that it was indeed a legitimate site for work-from-home jobs.
 It does cost money to join this site, but the subscription has already paid off for me, as I landed a great, commission-based work-from-home (on your own time!) job.

-Eventually what I would like to do is build my blog up so that it generates a nice revenue stream from advertising and then start my own website to help moms like me save money.
-I have already bought my domain name, it’s just a matter of getting the website designed and set up.
+Eventually, what I would like to do is build my blog up so that it generates a nice revenue stream from advertising and then start my own website to help moms like me save money.
+I have already bought my domain name; it’s just a matter of getting the website designed and set up.

 Added Multiple Income Streams

 My best advice from the little experience I have so far is to multi-task.
 Find multiple things you can do each day to generate revenue.
 Sell something on eBay, find a new advertiser, find a way to make money from the things you already do online every day.
-I get up every morning and think of things I am going to try and do that day to earn an income.
+I get up every morning and think of things I will try and do that day to earn an income.

-My number one job is being a Mom, my number two job is being a Mompreneur.
+My number one job is being a Mom; my number two job is being a Mompreneur.

 My adventure into working from home has yet to unfold in its entirety.
 I am learning and growing every single day.
-I keep in touch with other Mompreneurs on Twitter and try to keep up a good repertoire with other bloggers.
+I keep in touch with other Mompreneurs on Twitter and keep up a good repertoire with other bloggers.

 Alissa Hartzler is one motivated Momma!
 She stays at home with her daughter (born September 10, 2009) and spends nap-times and tummy time online trying to find ways to make an income using the Internet.
-She is constantly blogging, tweeting, networking, sending out resumes all while trying to balance home and family life.
+She is constantly blogging, tweeting, networking, sending out resumes, all while trying to balance home and family life.
 You can learn more about Alissa at her blog, Molly & Mommy.